grem11n/blog/content/cv/index.md

 Go, Python, Bash, TypeScript, AWS, Kubernetes, Jenkins, Groovy, GitHub / GitHub Actions, PostgreSQL, Helm, Terraform, Atlantis.

+---

 ## Career Path:

 #### March 2024 - present: [Preply](https://preply.com) (A global language learning platform) - Senior Cloud Platform Engineer
-- Revamped the RFC process for decision making in the company by updating the template and leading the "RFC of the Month" initiative internally.
+- Revamped the **RFC process** for decision-making in the company by updating the template and leading the "RFC of the Month" initiative internally.
-- Led the final stages of the migration of the **GraphQL** API gateway based on Apollo Gateway to **Apollo Router**.
+- Led the final stages of the migration of the **GraphQL** API gateway based on Apollo Gateway to **Apollo Router** that brought around 80% CPU and 90% RAM improvement to the API layer.
-- Enabled the ML team to create Databricks workspaces on their own with just about 5 lines of code by providing a Terraform module.
+- Enabled the ML team to create Databricks workspaces on their own with just about 5 lines of code by providing a **Terraform module**.
-- Improved the predictability of the configuration changes in Kubernetes by introducing Helm Unittest into the company.
+- Improved the predictability of the configuration changes in **Kubernetes** by introducing **Helm Unittest** to the company.
-- Leading the initiative to apply customer-journey-based **SLO**s in our systems.
+- Leading the initiative to apply user-journey-based **SLO**s.
-- Active contributor to the engineering culture within the company as a member of the Engineering Excellency Group.
+- A member of the Engineering Excellency Group within the company.
-- Active interviewer of the new talent for the company.
+- Active interviewer to get the best new talent to the company.

 #### July 2019 - March 2024: [N26](https://n26.com) (Online bank) - Lead SRE
-- Improved the predictability of the team's deliverables by managing team priorities according to the **OKR framework**
-- Helped to scale the platform team to more than 20 engineers by participating in the interview process
+- Helped to scale the platform team to more than 20 engineers by participating in the interview process.
-- Improved the visibility of some **Kubernetes** components' reliability by introducing **SLOs**
+- Introduced **SLO**s for **Kubernetes** components (add-ons).
+- Automated a multistep compliance process with a **Python** and later a **Go** CLI tool.
+The execution time for the processes decreased from the whole day of manual work to under 3 hours of following an easy runbook.
-- Decreased the time to create a full-functional **Kubernetes** cluster to ~30 minutes and a single command by creating a CLI cluster-management tool in **Go**
+  ● Decreased the lead time to create a full-functional **Kubernetes** cluster to ~30 minutes and a single command by creating a CLI cluster-management tool in **Go**.
-- Reduced operational burden for product engineers by abstracting 2 **Terraform** IaC with **Kubernetes operators**
+  ● Reduced operational burden for product engineers by abstracting lower-level configuration with **Kubernetes operators**.
-- Reduced the footprint of internal tests for **Helm** charts to a couple lines of code per test by creating an internal library to test charts with **Go** and **Terratest**
+  ● Reduced the footprint of internal tests for **Helm charts** to a couple lines of code per test by creating an internal library to test charts with **Go** and **Terratest**, and later **Helm Unittest**.
-- Introduced highly available setup for a legacy deploy sub-system as well as decreased MTTR for this sub-system to ~5 minutes using **AWS EFS**
+  ● Introduced highly available setup for a legacy deploy sub-system as well as decreased **MTTR** for this sub-system to ~5 minutes using **AWS EFS**.
-- Ensured compliance of the infrastructure by upgrading OS version as well as **Saltstack** version in use.
-This change also required an upgrade of some internal scripts from **Python 2** to **Python 3**

 #### January 2018 - June 2019: [Preply](https://preply.com) (A global language learning platform) - CloudOps Engineer
-- Decreased the deploy time of a monolith application from 30 to 10 minutes by a migration from **AWS Elastic Beanstalk** to **Kubernetes**
+- Decreased the deploy time of a monolith application from 30 to 10 minutes by a migration from **AWS Elastic Beanstalk** to **Kubernetes**.
-- Increased time to market for the new features from 1 deploy in a few days to a couple of deploys a day by implementing a CI/CD platform based on **Jenkins** and implementing dynamic feature environments for product engineers in **Kubernetes**
+- Increased time to market for the new features from 1 deploy in a few days to a couple of deploys a day by implementing a CI/CD platform based on **Jenkins** and implementing dynamic feature environments for product engineers in **Kubernetes.**
-- Improved the infrastructure operations by adopting IaC approach with **Terraform**
+- Improved the infrastructure operations by adopting IaC approach with **Terraform.**
-- Increased MTTR by adopting **DataDog** as an observability solution
+- Decreased MTTR by adopting **DataDog** as an observability solution.
-- Reduced infrastructure costs by adopting **AWS Spot instances** for **Jenkins** agents and non-production **Kubernetes** nodes
+- Reduced infrastructure costs by adopting **AWS Spot instances** for **Jenkins** agents and non-production **Kubernetes** nodes.
-- Increased team's throughput by adopting **Kanban** methodology
+- Increased team's throughput by adopting **Kanban** methodology.
-- Pioneered the incident management process including the culture of post-mortems
+- Pioneered the incident management process including the culture of post-mortems.

 #### September 2016 - January 2018: [Adobe Advertising Cloud (ex-TubeMogul)](https://advertising.adobe.com/) (Demand-side platform for online advertising) - Systems Engineer
 - Improved the automation of the existing infrastructure in **AWS** and **OpenStack** using **Terraform** and **Puppet**